-Younger students may only make drawings on the Earth System in a Bottle Student Activity Sheet and require adult help to write down what they observed.
-To help young students write about their observations, put a "word bank" up on the wall of your classroom; this chart can contain words the students might commonly use to describe their observations: plant, grow, tall, green, brown, wet, dry, etc.
+Younger students might only make drawings on the Earth System in a Bottle Student Activity Sheet and might need adult help to write down what they observed.
+To help young students write about their observations, put a word bank up on the wall of your classroom - this chart can contain words the students might commonly use to describe their observations: plant, grow, tall, green, brown, wet, dry, etc.

-You might consider engaging the older students in a discussion of what constitutes a "fair test" for whether plants need water, soil or sunlight.
-Older students can discuss what they will accept as a "healthy" plant and what their criteria will be for determining what a plant that is getting all it needs might look like.
+You might consider engaging the older students in a discussion of what constitutes a fair test for whether plants need water, soil, or sunlight.
+Older students can discuss what they will accept as a healthy plant.
+What will their criteria be for what a plant that is getting all it needs might look like?